 Beyond these three key conditions, there is a lot of research and speculation into other causes of autoimmunity.
 There is research linking it to vaccines, ancient viruses, vitamin D deficiency, environmental exposures, and more research comes out each day.
 It’s pretty clear that our environment and our lifestyles are making us sick.
 Clearly the best way to prevent and manage autoimmunity is with whole, toxin-free foods, a clean environment – air, land, and water – and by choosing a lifestyle that nourishes your body, mind, and soul.
 It’s not always easy to get these things because of our life situation.
 Our access to healthy food, our time commitments – to jobs, family, and community may keep us from taking care of ourselves.
 Our environment may be adding air, water, and soil based toxins – and we may add these with the cleaning, personal care, and household products we choose.

 There’s a lot to consider when you’re living with an autoimmune disease or if you’re trying to prevent one from taking hold.
 There are many different factors and contributors to your symptoms.
 When I work with a client, we design a personalized plan for improvement that targets those contributors that are the most important for them.
 They start to feel better in just three weeks, and that improvement only continues!
 You can feel better too!
-Schedule your Welcoming Wellness Call today and get started on your healing journey.
+Connect with me today and get started on your healing journey.